 - 1. Walter Benjamin 'The Work of Art in the Age of Mechanical Reproduction' - 2.
 Noam Chomsky 'Introduction' to Manufacturing Consent: The Political Economy of the Mass Media - 3.
 Theodore Adorno and Max Horkheimer 'The Culture Industry: Enlightenment as Mass Deception' - 4.
-Roland Barthes Mythologies (Selections) - 5.
+Roland Barthes 'Myth Today' from Mythologies - 5.
 John Berger Ways of Seeing - 6.
-Umberto Eco On Beauty: A History of a Western Idea (Selections) - 7.
-Susan Sontag Against Interpretation (Selections) - 8.
+Umberto Eco 'The Beauty of the Media' from On Beauty: A History of a Western Idea - 7.
+Susan Sontag 'The artist as exemplary sufferer' and 'Piety without content' from Against Interpretation - 8.
 Stuart Hall 'The Work of Representation'